Concord Township, Lake County, Ohio: Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
 As of 2020, the board members are Carl Dondorfer, Morgan McIntosh, and Amy Lucci, and the fiscal officer is James Teknipp.

 Transportation

 Highways

 In 2004, the township included approximately 134 mi of roadways, nearly all of which are paved.
 Major transportation routes in or near the township are U.S. Route 20, Ohio State Route 2 and Ohio State Route 84.
 Interstate 90 passes through Concord Township and is easily accessed via Ohio State Route 44.

 Mass Transit

 Laketran operates bus lines throughout Lake County as well as into downtown Cleveland and Cleveland's major medical centers in University Circle.

+Laketran has no active stops within Concord Township.